 As you are no doubt aware, sending your child to an independent school offers a number of benefits that are sometimes not available from State education, mainly due to the fact that they are independent of local or central Government control.

-In some cases, independent schools are run as charitable trusts, which operate under the control of a board of governors, as well as a bursar who is responsible for all financial matters, and often other aspects of school management.
+Many independent schools are run as Charitable Trusts under the control of a Board of Governors and a bursar who is responsible for financial and other aspects of school management.

 Some of the other key advantages of independent education include:

 - The attention that can be paid to children’s individual needs